 For instance, the more you know about typefaces and typography, the easier it is to communicate with graphic designers.
 You can start by looking at the thousands of free Google Fonts.
 Pick a few that you think would look good in your agency’s logo.
 Even if the designer doesn’t use any of your choices, your direction will make it easier for her or him to understand which typeface styles you prefer.

 Set Your Business Apart From Others with a stunning marketing logo

 More importantly, if every logo designer followed the same rules, then most marketing logos would look similar.
 So when you look at all of the logos used by your competitors, you’ll see a lot of diversity.
 That is because good designers know that they have to create logos that stand apart from the others.

 Above all, you can help your designer make a logo that stands out by doing some research.
 Look at the top agencies’ logos.
 Ask yourself:

 1) What do you like and dislike about their logos?

 2) What do these logos say about the marketing agencies?

 3) Which colors look appropriate and inappropriate to you?

 4) How would you change the logos to represent your company’s personality?

-By reviewing current logos, you will learn more about using your likes and dislikes to create a logo that says something unique about your own agency.
+By reviewing current logos for advertising, you will learn more about using your likes and dislikes to create a logo that says something unique about your own agency.
 Keep in mind that knowing what you dislike about a logo design is often more important than knowing what you like.